samemon/F1000Scraper/README.md

 # [![F1000 header](https://f1000research.com/img/AMP/F1000Research_image.png)](https://f1000research.com/)

-# F1000Scrape
+# F1000Scraper

 [F1000Research](https://f1000research.com/) is an open access publishing platform.
 It provides an [API](https://f1000research.com/developers) to extract XML or PDF of articles published in F1000Research.
-This is a python wrapper for scraping these articles as XML, and parsing the XML.
+F1000Scraper is a python wrapper for scraping these articles as XML, and parsing the XML.

 <!-- ## Sample